-When ‘Tulip Mania’ hit Holland, tulip prices spiked crazily, bulbs flew out of markets and gorgeous bi-colored tulips appeared in every garden.
+When ‘Tulip Mania’ hit Holland, tulip prices spiked crazily, bulbs flew out of markets, and gorgeous bi-colored tulips appeared in every garden.
 They also appeared in paintings by the Old Dutch Masters and some cultivars were named after the most famous, like Rembrandt tulips.
 What are Rembrandt tulips?
-They bright bulb flowers splashed with contrasting hues.
+They are bright bulb flowers splashed with contrasting hues.
 For the entire Rembrandt tulip history, keep reading.

 Rembrandt Tulip History